ajnisbet/opentopodata/README.md

 ```

-See the [server docs](docs/server.md) for more about configuration and adding datasets.
+See the [server docs](docs/server.md) for more about configuration and adding datasets (the included low-resolution dataset is best suited for testing purposes).

 ## Public API